-I have often seen that peculiar smile since, both on the possessor's face and on the photographs of him that are beginning to get into the illustrated papers.
-But, till then, Eustace had always worn a peevish, discontented frown; and we were all unused to this disquieting smile, which always seemed to be without adequate reason.
-His aunts showered kisses on him, which he did not reciprocate, and then there was an awkward pause.
-Eustace seemed so natural and undisturbed; yet, if he had not had astonishing experiences himself, he ought to have been all the more astonished at our extraordinary behavior.
-My wife, with ready tact, endeavored to behave as if nothing had happened.
+I have often seen that peculiar smile since, both on the possessor's face and on the photographs of him that are possessor's face and on the photographs of him that are beginning to get into the illustrated papers.
+But, till then, Eustace had always worn a peevish, discontented frown; and we real unused to this disquieting smile, which always seemed to be without adequate reason.

+His aunts showered kisses on awkned pause.
+Estates esemcreate, and then there was an awkned pause.
+Estates esemson natural and undisturbed; yet, if he had not had astonishing so natural and undisturbed; yet, if he had not had astonishing sexperiences himself, he ought to have been all the more astonished at our extraordinary behavior.
+My wife, with ready tate, endeavored to behave as if nothine had hapened.

 "Well, Mr. Eustace," she said, sitting down as she spoke, to ease her foot, "how have you been amusing yourself since we have been away?"

 "Thank you, Mrs. Tytler, I have been very happy."

 "And where have you been?"

 "Here."

 "And lying down all the time, you idle boy?"

-"No, not all the time."
+"No. not all the time."

 "What were you doing before?"

 "Oh, standing or sitting."

 "Stood and sat doing nothing!
+Don't you know the poem

+"Stood and sat doing nothing!
+Do

-Don't you know the poem 'Satan finds some mischief still for-"" "Oh, my dear madam, hush! hush!"
+"Satan finds some mischief still for-"

+"Oh, my dear madam, hush! hush!"
 Mr. Sandbach's voice broke in; and my wife, naturally mortified by the interruption, said no more and moved away.
-I was surprised to see Rose immediately take her place and, with more freedom than she generally displayed, run her fingers through the boy's tousled hair.
+I was surprised to see Rose immediately take her place and, with more freedom than she

+generally displayed, run her fingers through the boy's tousled hair.
 "Eustace!
-Eustace!" she said hurriedly, "tell me everythingevery single thing."
+Eustace!" she said hurriedly; "tell me everything

+-every single thing."

 Slowly he sat up-till then he had lain on his back.

-"Oh, Rose-" he whispered, and, my curiosity being aroused.
-I moved nearer to hear what he was going to say.
+"Oh, Rose-" he whispered, and, my curiosity being aroused, I moved nearer to hear what he was going to say.
 As I did so, I caught sight of some goats' footmarks in the moist earth beneath the trees.
 "Apparently you have had a visit from some goats," I observed.
 "I had no idea they fed up here."
 Eustace laboriously got onto his feet and came to see; and when he saw the footmarks he lay down and rolled on them, as a dog rolls in dirt.
 After that there was a grave silence, broken at length by the solemn speech of Mr. Sandbach.